 Expenditure on items of equipment under \$ 5,000 is not capitalised.
-Rather, it is recorded on an asset inventory listing.

 (k) Fair Value of Assets and Liabilities

 When performing a revaluation, the Council uses a mix of both independent and management valuations using the following as a guide:

 Fair Value is the price that Council would receive to sell the asset or would have to pay to transfer a liability, in an orderly (i.e. unforced) transaction between independent, knowledgeable and willing market participants at the measurement date.